Estadi Municipal de Can Misses: History

-In the decade of 2010s, several clubs in the city shared the stadium, including UD Ibiza and CD Ibiza Islas Pitiusas which were in the national divisions (Segunda División B and Tercera División, respectively).
+In the 2010s, several clubs in the city shared the stadium, including UD Ibiza and CD Ibiza Islas Pitiusas which were in the national divisions (Segunda División B and Tercera División, respectively).
 On 4 June 2021, after UD Ibiza achieved promotion to Segunda División, the City Council reached a two-year agreement with the club for the use of the stadium in an exclusive basis, to comply with the Liga de Fútbol Profesional requirements.